Help us improve your experience.

 For more information, see Guidelines for Telemetry Data Subscriptions over gNMI

-• Capabilities: This RPC discovers the capabilities of the network device, such as supported models and encodings.
+• Capabilities: Use this RPC to discover the device's capabilities, such as supported models and encodings.

 gNMI Origin